Precision-Recall Curves Using Information Divergence Frontiers: Abstract

 \section{Abstract}

 Despite the tremendous progress in the estimation of generative models, the development of tools for diagnosing their failures and assessing their performance has advanced at a much slower pace.
-Recent developments have investigated metrics that quantify which parts of the true distribution are modeled well, and, on the contrary, what the model fails to capture, akin to precision and recall in information retrieval.
+Recent developments have investigated metrics that quantify which parts of the true distribution is modeled well, and, on the contrary, what the model fails to capture, akin to precision and recall in information retrieval.
 In this paper, we present a general evaluation framework for generative models that measures the trade-off between precision and recall using R\'enyi divergences.
 Our framework provides a novel perspective on existing techniques and extends them to more general domains.
-As a key advantage, it allows for efficient algorithms that are directly applicable to continuous distributions directly without discretization.
-We further showcase the proposed techniques on a set of image synthesis models.
+As a key advantage, this formulation encompasses both continuous and discrete models and allows for the design of efficient algorithms that do not have to quantize the data.
+We further analyze the biases of the approximations used in practice.

-\section{Introduction}
+\section{INTRODUCTION}

-Deep generative models, such as generative adversarial networks \cite{goodfellow2014generative} and variational autoencoders \cite{kingma2013auto,rezende2014stochastic}, have recently risen to prominence due to their ability to model high-dimensional complex distributions.
+Deep generative models, such as generative adversarial networks \citep{goodfellow2014generative} and variational autoencoders \citep{kingma2013auto,rezende2014stochastic}, have recently risen to prominence due to their ability to model high-dimensional complex distributions.
 While we have witnessed a tremendous growth in the number of proposed models and their applications, a comprehensive set of quantitative evaluation measures is yet to be established.
-Obtaining sample-based quantities that can reflect common issues occurring in training generative models, such as ``mode dropping'' (failing to adequately capture all the modes of the target distribution) or ``oversmoothing'' (inability to produce the high frequency characteristics of points in the true distribution) remains a key research challenge.
+Obtaining sample-based quantities that can reflect common issues occurring in generative models, such as ``mode dropping'' (failing to adequately capture all the modes of the target distribution) or ``oversmoothing'' (inability to produce the high frequency characteristics of points in the true distribution) remains a key research challenge.